emilybache/GildedRose-Refactoring-Kata/js-jasmine/README.md

 My tests verged on state driven rather than behaviour driven.
 I could not find an equivalent of RSpec's "change by" matcher for Jasmine.
 Any tips would be appreciated.

+With more time I would add a 'sellInChange' function to each item type to mirror the qualityChange.
+The different sellIn change for Sulfurus is still handled by exception.